 What is the cheapest airline to fly to Europe?

-Of course, you’ll notice that in many cases these are also the airlines that operate the most flights to Europe and serve the most the most airports.
+Of course, these are also the airlines that operate the most flights to Europe and serve the most the most airports.
 More flights means more chances for deals.

 How can I get to Europe as cheaply as possible?